 For admission requirements, see the Admission section of this Bulletin.

-The Master’s in Business Administration (MBA) program requires 60 units.
+The Master’s in Business Administration (MBA) program requires 48 units (students entering in Summer 2018 or Fall 2018 may choose to complete 60 units for the MBA).
 The academic year is focused on Fall and Spring semesters with some summer elective courses often taught by visiting faculty.
 The program can be taken on a full-time (completion in 4 semesters) or part-time (completion in 6+ semesters) basis.

 The first year focuses on business fundamentals and professional development work.
 During the second year, students align their individual and professional goals through elective courses and projects.

 University Policies.
 University policies detailed in the Academic Policies section of the Bulletin apply.

 Drucker Signature Course Series

 - Drucker Philosophy (2 units)

 Analysis and Decision Making

 - Corporate Finance (4 units)